-Wellfleet’s student health plans are designed with the goal of member satisfaction, by delivering the right care, at the right place, for the right price.
-Through a partnership with Cigna, Wellfleet provides its student members access to more than 900,000 providers at more than 6,000 facilities nationwide.
+Wellfleet Student plans are designed with the goal of member satisfaction by delivering the right care, at the right place, for the right price.
+Through a partnership with Cigna, Wellfleet provides its student members access to more than 1 million providers at more than 6,000 facilities nationwide.
 In addition to having a great network partner, we have a passionate internal team that works tirelessly for our members.
-This includes customer service, a quality assurance department, and provider and clinical team, with oversight from our Chief Medical Officer.
+This includes customer service, a quality assurance department, and a provider and clinical team, with oversight from our Chief Medical Officer.

 Wellfleet’s Provider Network team

-Our Provider Network team works closely with network partners and vendors to ensure our members have access to high quality, in- and out-of-network care.
-As faithful stewards to our members, the team works with providers on a case-by-case basis, to help reduce their out-of-pocket responsibility and retain cost for the health plan.
+Our Provider Network team works closely with network partners and vendors to ensure our members have access to high-quality, in- and out-of-network care.
+In addition, as faithful stewards to our members, the team works with providers on a case-by-case basis to help reduce their out-of-pocket responsibility and retain the cost for the health plan.

 Not satisfied with business as usual

-When high-dollar claims come into Wellfleet, there are several internal teams that review them.
+When high-dollar claims come into Wellfleet, several internal teams review them.
 This is to ensure the bill is appropriate for the care provided.
-The steps in their process ensures proper evaluation, to provide the fairest outcome for the member and the plan.
-Most times these high-dollar claims are appropriate, and the approval is seen as business as usual.
+In addition, the steps in their process ensure proper evaluation to provide the fairest outcome for the member and the plan.
+These high-dollar claims are often appropriate, and the approval is seen as business as usual.
 However, some raise flags based on things like billing, coding, or prior treatments.

 Incorrect billing charges

-Some pacemakers have three leads – or flexible, insulated wires that are placed in a chamber, or chambers of the heart to aid in pumping blood and adjusting heart rate.
-Sometimes these leads fail due to a loose or broken wire between the pacemaker and the heart, electronic circuit failure or a fracture in the wire.
+Some pacemakers have three leads – or flexible, insulated wires placed in a chamber or chambers of the heart to aid in pumping blood and adjusting heart rate.
+Sometimes they can fail due to a loose or broken wire between the pacemaker and the heart, electronic circuit failure, or a fracture in the wire.
 In this instance, the wire needed to be changed.

-The member worked with their physician to schedule a surgery to replace the defective lead.
-They were able to get an in-network appointment and the procedure went off successfully for the member.
+The member worked with their physician to schedule surgery to replace the defective lead.
+They were able to get an in-network appointment, and the procedure went off successfully for the member.

-However, the claim that was filed by the hospital was incorrect.
+However, the claim that the hospital filed was incorrect.
 It listed charges that didn’t align with why the member went in for surgery.
-The payment integrity team found the plan was being charged for an implant, a pacemaker and new leads.
+The payment integrity team found that the plan was charged for an implant, a pacemaker, and new leads.
 After a thorough investigation, the team confirmed that only the lead was replaced and denied the additional charges.

 Their work helped save the plan more than $40,000 and the member more than $4,000 in out-of-pocket fees.